 While our primary focus has been to manufacture composite wind blades, our strategy is to expand our transportation business and to enter into other strategic markets.
 In 2018, we expanded our relationship with Proterra and began supplying bus bodies from a new manufacturing facility in Newton, Iowa in addition to our manufacturing facility in Warren, Rhode Island.
 We experienced startup challenges and incurred significant losses in connection with the supply of bus bodies to Proterra from our Newton, Iowa manufacturing facility.
 As result, we closed our Newton, Iowa bus body manufacturing facility in the first quarter of 2020, and consolidated our bus body manufacturing operation into our Warren, Rhode Island manufacturing facility and a manufacturing facility in Juárez, Mexico.
 The expansion of our transportation business and our entry into other strategic markets will require improved execution in terms of our start up activity and ongoing manufacturing performance as well as significant levels of investment.
-There can be no assurance that our transportation business or other strategic markets will develop as anticipated or that we will have success in any such markets, and if we do not, we may be unable to recover our investment, which could adversely impact our business, financial condition and results of operations.
+There can be no assurance that our transportation business or other strategic markets, and if we do not, we may be unable to recover our investment, which could adversely impact our business, financial condition and results of operations.